Temporally Consistent Online Depth Estimation in Dynamic Scenes: Experimental Setup

 \subsection{Implementation Details}

-We use a batch of 32 and Adam \cite{kingma2014adam} as the optimizer on 8 Nvidia V100 GPUs.
+We use a batch of 8 and Adam \cite{kingma2014adam} as the optimizer on Nvidia V100 GPUs.
 Following \cite{teed2021raft}, we use a linearly decayed learning rate of $2\mathrm{e}{-4}$ for pre-training and $2\mathrm{e}{-5}$ for fine-tuning.
 We pre-train motion and fusion networks for 25000 and 12500 steps, and halve the steps during fine-tuning.
 We perform $\mathcal{K}=1$ steps of incremental updates in the motion network when datasets contain small motion (\eg TartanAir \cite{wang2020tartanair}) and $\mathcal{K}=16$ otherwise (\eg FlyingThings3D \cite{mayer2016large}, KITTI Depth \cite{uhrig2017sparsity} and KITTI 2015 \cite{menze2015joint}).
-In the fusion network, we use a patch size $W=3$ with a dilation of 2 for pixel-to-patch correlation to increase the receptive field.
-We set $\tau_\text{reset}=5$, $\tau_\text{fusion}=1$, $\alpha_\text{reg}=0.2$, and $\alpha_{\text{disp}}=\alpha_{\text{fusion}}=\alpha_{\text{reset}}=1$.
+In the fusion network, we use a patch size $W=3$ with dilation of 2 for pixel-to-patch correlation to increase the receptive field.
+By default, we set $\tau_\text{reset}=5$, $\tau_\text{fusion}=1$, $\alpha_\text{reg}=0.2$, and $\alpha_{\text{disp}}=\alpha_{\text{fusion}}=\alpha_{\text{reset}}=1$.
+Due to the sparsity of ground truth in KITTI datasets, supervising the fusion weights can be ill-posed as only a few pixels are aligned across time.
+We set $\alpha_{\text{fusion}}=\alpha_{\text{reset}}=0$.